 You may ultimately decide that it’s best for your partner to pay off their own debt, but that doesn’t mean you can’t help in other ways.

-How You Can Help Your Spouse with their Debt
+How You Can Help Your Spouse with Their Debt

 By paying more of the shared bills, for example, you may enable your partner to put more of their money toward their debt payments.
-You can also model good money habits for them and share your financially savvy through smart spending and savings strategies.
+You can also model good money habits for them and share your financial savvy through smart spending and savings strategies.